wally-mac/RIM/docs/Documentation/tool_users/2-Step2_createproject.md

 ## Project Builder

 The next step is to run the ([Project Builder script](https://github.com/Riverscapes/inundation/blob/master/Step2_ProjectBuilder.py)).
-This script is designed to take the inputs and organize them and create a folder structure as well as an XML file for the project.
+This script is designed to take the inputs and organize them into a consistent project folder structure.
 This script will create empty shapefiles to map context features and your first Data Capture Event (DCE)

 ## Inputs
 ### Files